PublicDataWorks/pdm-docs/docs/technical-context/faq.md

 Q. What is Auth0 and why do I need it?

-A. Auth0 is a third-party service that provides authentication for  the different environments in Police Data Manager, including the local environment and testing.
-Contributors will receive an Auth0 invite to set up an account, which will give them access to local and CI environments.
-You will use these credentials to log in and local and CI environments.
-They must also be set as your local machine's environment variables (see above).
-Separate credentials are required for each (local + CI, staging, and production) environment.
-Please ask a core team member to ensure you have Deputy Police Monitor (DPM) privileges, even in CI and local environments.
+A. Auth0 is a third-party service that provides authentication for the different environments in Police Data Manager.
+You will use these credentials to log in to the higher environments.

 ## End-To-End Testing with Nightwatch